-- For an all-encompassing stop, explore Standing Rocks County Park which features a dog exercise area, field archery course, trails for hiking, mountain biking, snowshoeing and downhill skiing.
+- For an all-encompassing stop, explore Standing Rocks County Park which features a dog exercise area, field archery course, trails for hiking, mountain biking (and Fat Tire), snowshoeing, and cross country skiing.

 - Pedal, hike or snowmobile 24-miles of the Tomorrow River State Trail.
 For a more reflective outing, pay tribute at the Korean War Memorial of Wisconsin before unwinding at Lake Pacawa Park.

 - Tee off on the green or hit a ball around an indoor tennis court at SentryWorld Sports Complex.

 - Looking to sharpen your birdwatching skills?
 See over 268 species at the George Mead Wildlife Area, scour through Buena Vista Grasslands or walk the trails at Godfrey & Maybelle Erickson Audubon Park.

 - For more fun, discover 280-acres at Schmeeckle Reserve before learning about the state’s environmental history at the Wisconsin Conservation Hall of Fame.